dmtrsdellios/biot-savart-law/README.md

 ```

 Upon running, the user will receive a few options:
-1. Create and save a 2d plot of the current density
+1. Create and save a 2D plot of the current density
-2. Create and save a 3d plot of the magnetic field
+2. Create and save a 3D plot of the magnetic field
 3. Do both
 4. Exit the program

 Both plots are saved in the `plots/` directory.

-The 3d plot is saved in `html` format, so you need to open it with a popular browser, like `Chrome`
+The 3D plot is saved in `html` format, so you need to open it with a popular browser, like `Chrome`.

+---

+### Acknowledgements

+Massive kudos @lukepolson for his code and general contribution to Medical Physics.
+Most of the code here is inspired from [his](https://github.com/lukepolson/youtube_channel) repo.

+Don't forget to check out his amazing [YouTube channel](https://www.youtube.com/@MrPSolver).